-The effective CTO is in high demand as companies of all sizes have tech major tech functions and are becoming increasingly digitalized.
+The effective CTO is in high demand as companies of all sizes have major tech functions and are becoming increasingly digitalized.

-Maybe you’re ambitious for a CTO role but unsure about the realities of life at the top.
+Maybe you’re aspiring to become a CTO but unsure about the realities of life at the top.
 Maybe you’re already there but want to dig deeper into the role.

 Wherever you are, let us lead you through (almost) everything you wanted to know about being a CTO.